 The Hall of the People of Oklahoma also features exhibits from the museum’s vast collection of Native American historical and contemporary artifacts.

 The Noble Drilling Corporation Hall of Natural Wonders is all about the diverse and beautiful landscapes of Oklahoma.
 From the high plains of the western panhandle to the swamps and old-wood forests of southern timber country, Oklahoma presents visitors with a vast array of flora and fauna.
 The exhibits in this hall reflect that rich diversity.

 Walk through a limestone cave exhibit and discover what life is like underground, or uncover hidden creatures in the massive timberland exhibit.
 The exhibits here offer a wealth of wonderment and knowledge about Oklahoma’s wild places.

 Gallery of World Cultures

 The Merkel Family Foundation Gallery of World Cultures features artifacts from over 125 different nations.
-In this hall, one can feel the strength in the armor of a samurai warrior, or study the complex dexterity that has gone into the beautiful hand woven textiles of the Mayan people.
+In this hall, one can feel the strength in the armor of a samurai warrior, or study the complex dexterity that has gone into the beautiful hand-woven textiles of the Mayan people.

-Perhaps the most astonishing displays of world culture are that of the ancient Greek and Romans.
+Perhaps the most astonishing displays of world culture are that of the ancient Greeks and Romans.
 A massive Roman tile mosaic hangs on the wall just before you enter the gallery.
 Stretching nearly to the ceiling, almost two stories tall, one can almost imagine the glamour and glory of ancient Rome.
 Hundreds of ancient Greek and Roman artifacts are spread out across the exhibit hall, including everything from Greek and Roman coins to tombstones honoring the dead.
 This is the only collection of this magnitude in the area.